Structure learning of undirected graphical models for count data: The PC-LPGM algorithm

 In this setting, structure learning usually proceeds by disjointly maximizing the single factors in $PL(\boldsymbol{\theta}).$ In high-dimensional sparse settings, many up-to-date algorithms are based on solving local convex optimization problems, typically formed by the sum of a loss function, such as the local negative log likelihood, with a sparsity inducing penalty function.
 Each local penalized estimate ${\boldsymbol{\hat\theta}_s}$ is then combined into a single non-degenerate global estimate, possibly employing consensus operators aimed at solving inconsistencies with respect to parameters shared between factors \citep[see, for example,][]{mizrahi2014distributed}.
 From empirical studies, it is in most cases easy to check that such algorithms converge, sometimes also reasonably quickly thanks to the possibility of distributing the various maximization tasks.
 However, it is not immediately clear if convergence can be established theoretically, so that it cannot be given for granted that such algorithms ultimately yield correct graphs.

-Our proposal, called PC-LPGM, is a pseudo-likelihood based algorithm that stems from current neighbourhood selection methods for count data \citep[see][]{allen2013local}, but substitutes penalization with hypothesis testing.
-In Section~\ref{statistical}, it is rigorously demonstrated that the sequence of tests does indeed converge to the true structure in the limit of infinite observations, regardless of the dimension of the problem.
+Our proposal, called PC-LPGM, is a pseudo-likelihood based algorithm that stems from current neighbourhood selection methods for count data \citep[see][]{allen2013local}, but substitutes penalization with hypothesis testing. { In Section 5, we will pause on the relative merits of hypothesis testing with respect to penalization.
+But prodromic to such discussion is the proof, developed in Section 4, that the sequence of tests does indeed converge to the true structure in the limit of infinite observations, regardless of the dimension of the problem.}

 We consider the same model specification as in (\ref{dijoinprob}).
 In detail, we assume that each node conditional distribution follows a truncated Poisson distribution.
 As we are only interested in the structure of graph $G$, without loss of generality we can assume $\theta_s=0,~s\in V.$ In line with the most common solutions, we also treat the conditional distributions $\mathbb{P}_{\boldsymbol{\theta_s}}(x_s|\bold{x}_{V\backslash \{s\}})$ as unrelated.